ATIX-AG/errata_parser/README.md

     bundle exec analyzer.rb <errata-json>

+It is also possible now to check if the latest security-notices that can be found on the RSS-feeds are already part of the errata-file.
+The `check_latest_errata.rb` command returns a nagios-compliant output and return-code.

-This requires the development gem-group to be installed by bundler
+This requires the `monitor` gem-group to be installed by bundler

-    bundle config set with 'development'
+    bundle config set with 'monitor'
     bundle